Declipsonator/Declipsonator/README.md

 # Projects
 - [Chat Control](https://github.com/Declipsonator/Chat-Control) - Take back control of your server chat with filters and mutes.
 - [Copyshot](https://github.com/Declipsonator/Copyshot) - Copies screenshots to your clipboard when you take them in Minecraft.
+- [days of python](https://github.com/Declipsonator/days-of-python) - A collection of things I wrote to keep my knowledge sharp (:
 - [Featurosity](https://github.com/Declipsonator/Featurosity) - A Minecraft mod devoted to enhancing useless or pointless minecraft features.
 - [Frost Boater](https://github.com/Declipsonator/Frost-Boater) - Makes the Minecraft Enchantment Frost Walker work with boats.
 - [Global Datapack](https://github.com/Declipsonator/Global-Datapack) - Makes a global datapack folder in minecraft so you don't have to copy datapacks between worlds.